-I used to describe you as “Taz” the little Tasmanian devil cartoon who was calm and mild mannered one moment then wild, uncontrollable and irrational in the very next second.
-It was the strangest thing and NO parenting book, class, or article had prepared me for this phenomenon in your behavior.
+I used to describe you as “Taz” the little Tasmanian devil cartoon.
+One moment, you were calm and mild mannered, and then wild, uncontrollable and irrational in the very next second.
+It was the strangest thing.
+NO parenting book, class, or article had prepared me for this phenomenon in your behavior.

 I noticed early on that feeding you approximately every 2 hours would keep you from morphing into “Taz”.
 And yes, the pediatricians called it “hypoglycemia” or low blood sugar.
 That diagnosis and treatment plan of eating high protein with carbohydrates every two hours worked generally well for a few years.
 Except that sometimes, when it didn’t work, the episodes were becoming increasingly worse.

 When I FINALLY found an endocrinologist who was willing to partner with me on the journey to properly diagnose and treat you I was relieved.
 He wanted to scientifically eliminate the diagnosis of hypoglycemia if the treatment plan was no longer working.